Tour Croatia+ trip

 DAY 9

-Visit Barać Caves, Walking City Tour of Zagreb
+Visit Barać Caves and Zagreb City Tour

 Overnight in Zagreb.